muradtariq-tk/UTMBitcoinMeetup/README.md

  - Initial Coin Offering (ICOs)
  - Potential of Blockchain based applications

-# Agenda:
-To organize regular meetups for covering topics related to technologies mentioned above.

 # First meetup topics (Date and place still to be decided)
 - What is Bitcoin